FraterPeter/PMAPIClient/README.md

 ### Example 1: Add a new subscriber and send an opt-in email

-The following example demonstrates use of the Subscriber helper class to create a new subscriber and send them an opt-in email.
+The following example demonstrates use of the Subscriber helper class to create a new subscriber and send an opt-in email.

 ```php
 require_once __DIR__ . '/vendor/autoload.php';